As an Ottawa based organization we recognize the colonial structures that are upheld by our presence here on stolen land. We […]

 By Kimberly Sogge on May 4, 2022.

-This course will be in person with ONLINE option available upon request.
+This course will be in person with online option available upon request.
+Please note: the in person option is limited to 10 participants.

 If you are too hard on your self, learn the skills of befriending your own heart through the research supported mindful self compassion curriculum.
 Learn to manage difficulty with more ease and kindness.